How Did You Get Your Name? November 8, 2009

 Several teacher friends are hoping to get pregnant.
 They want to do so before every name carries with it the image of a child they’ve already taught.

 Recently, I did an art lesson on lines for my third graders using their names.
 This must be something that third graders have done since the dawn of time, because I remember doing it when I was in third grade.
 The pharmacist had typed my name as “Janette” on a prescription label.
-(That was when the pharmacist typed.)
+(That was back when the pharmacist typed.)
 I thought “Janette” was was way cooler than “Janet,” so that’s how I wrote my name.
 My teacher was surprised.
 My mother was not happy.
 And me?
-I was just Janet.
+I reminded that I was just Janet.

 For the “Names” art lesson, students first draw a border the width of their ruler on 8×10 paper.
 Next, they write their names and color them in with black marker.
 They use a variety of lines to fill in the background.
 Diagonal.
 Wavy.
 Zigzag.
 Organic.
 Have them fill in the lines with colored pencils, as using markers is overkill and you don’t get all of those cool details and colors.